GENERAL COMMENTS AND EXPLANATION FOR NEW MEMBERS

 Unlike many similar companies, the Nonentities Society does not cast its plays by competitive audition.
-Instead it uses a method in which auditions, workshops, play readings or any other suitable platform for exploring talents are interwoven and monitored by the experience and knowledge of the Artistic Director and a Production Advisory Group are interwoven.
-Whilst some new Members may find the system slightly strange, we believe it has the benefit of fairness, whilst ensuring strong casting for all plays across the season and allowing the skills and talents of all members to be encouraged and developed.
+Instead it uses a method in which auditions, workshops, play readings or any other suitable platform for exploring talents are interwoven and monitored by the experience and knowledge of the Artistic Director and the Production Advisory Group .
+Whilst some new Members may find the system slightly strange, we believe it has the benefit of fairness, allowing the skills and talents of all members, however inexperienced, to be encouraged and developed, whilst ensuring strong casting for plays across the season.

-[Established members may also apply to attend one of the periodic auditions should they wish to demonstrate a side of their talents, which they believe may have been overlooked in the previous Casting Process.]
+Established members may also apply to attend one of the periodic workshops should they wish to demonstrate a side of their talents, which they believe may have been overlooked in the previous Casting Process.

-The Artistic Director Chris Clarke will seek play suggestions from the membership, as a precursor to the selection of the season, and may define the policy on which plays are selected and a suitable theme around which a particular season will be built.
+The Artistic Director will seek play suggestions from the membership, as a precursor to the selection of the season, and may define the policy on which plays are selected and a suitable theme around which a particular season will be built.
 All members are entitled to make suggestions for future productions via the AD or PAG

 The Nonentities Society does not, as a matter of usual practice, cast by a competitive Audition process.
 Our practice aims to achieve as far as is possible, what we believe to be essential balance and equality of opportunity for all acting members.
-This however does not prevent the Artistic Director from time to time calling for auditions for specific parts and Members of the PAG and the appointed Director will attend these auditions.
+However, the Artistic Director reserves the right from time to time to call for auditions for specific parts and members of the PAG and the appointed Director will attend these auditions.
 The primary objectives of the casting procedure are to ensure, as far as is possible, that:

-- all Nonentities Productions are cast with equal strength across the season,
+- all Nonentities Productions are cast, as far as possible,with equal strength across the season,

 - all members who wish to act are treated fairly and their abilities respected,

-- Prior to casting, The Artistic Director will request from the Members details of their availability for the forthcoming set of plays.
+1. Prior to casting, The Artistic Director will request from the members details of their availability for the forthcoming set of plays.
 This is usually carried out by the issue of pro-forma availability sheets to all members.
 Experience suggests that this procedure is best undertaken twice during the season, therefore the season is divided into two halves.
 At the same time as seeking availability, the Artistic Director may ask the Membership for their preferences as to parts for which they wish to be considered or any dates in the rehearsal schedule which may affect their casting.
 Submission of availability is a pre-requisite for expressing casting preferences and wishes may be expressed in confidence.

-- The Artistic Director will hold a series of Play Readings for all the plays in each portion of the season, in good time before the start of rehearsals.
-These play readings will be attended by the designated Play Director and all members are invited to attend, regardless of whether they are available for the production.
-They will be organised in such a way that acting members as far as possible are afforded the opportunity of reading a variety of parts.
+2. The Artistic Director will timetable a series of Casting Workshops, for all the plays in each portion of the season, in good time before the start of rehearsals.
+These exploratory workshops will be attended by the designated Play Director and all members are invited to attend, regardless of whether they are available for the production.
+They will be organised in such a way that members as far as possible are afforded the opportunity of reading a variety of parts.
 These workshops may take on many forms and will be run by the director who may provide selected extracts from the play where actors can explore the characters and scenes in more depth.
-(In the event of non- attendance at the play readings, The Artistic Director and the PAG will be guided in their decisions by their knowledge of the abilities of the acting company.)
+(In the event of non- attendance at the play readings, members can contact the both the Artistic Director /Play Director to ask to be considered for casting)

 - The knowledge and experience of the Artistic Director and The Production Advisory Group, of the abilities of the Acting Members.